 Nissay Asset Management Corporation has been appointed to act as Investment Adviser pursuant to the Investment Advisory Agreement.
-As specified in the Fund's Prospectus or any side letter agreement in force, the Fund pays to the Investment Adviser a fee at the following rates per annum of the adjusted NAV of the Fund:
+The Fund pays to the Investment Adviser a fee at the rate of 0.25% per annum of the Net Asset Value of the Fund as defined by the Fund's Prospectus or in accordance with any side letter agreement in force.
+The Investment Adviser's fees are calculated and accrued on each valuation point and paid quarterly in arrears.